wenxiwang/SymMC-Tool/README.md

 1. The folder named `Enhanced_Kodkod`is for the enhanced Kodkod (part 1).
 2. The folder named `Enumerator_Estimator` is for the All-SAT model enumerator (part 2) and the estimator (part 3).
 3. The input Alloy specification is stored in the `Files/specs` folder; the sat formula output by `Enhanced_Kodkod` (which is also one input of the `Enumerator_Estimator` ) is stored in the `File/cnfs` folder; and the symmetry information output by `Enhanced_Kodkod` (which is also one input of the  `Enumerator_Estimator`) is stored in the `Files/syms` folder.

 ### 4. Building SymMC

-- ​	1.
-Requirements:
+- 1. Requirements:

 - 2. Instructions:

-      Step 1: Build the `Enhanced_Kodkod` module.
+     Step 1: Build the `Enhanced_Kodkod` module:

+     go to `Enhanced_Kodkod` folder and run the command:

+     ``````
+     tbd
+     ``````

      Step 2: Build the `Enumerator_Estimator` module:

-​			   go to `Enumerator_Estimator` folder and enter the command:
+     go to `Enumerator_Estimator` folder and run the following command.
+You will get the `cmake-build-release` folder, if the build succeeds.

+     ``````
+     ./build.sh
+     ``````

+​

 ### 5. Using SymMC

 - Step 1: Use enhanced Kodkod module to translate the input Alloy specification into a SAT formula and also extract the symmetry information.
+We denote the path of the generated SAT formula as `path_to_sat_file`; and the path of the extracted symmetry information as `path_to_sym_file`.

   ```
   tbd

-- Step 2: Take the translated SAT formula and the extracted symmetry information, use the enumerator and estimator modules to get three possible outputs:
+- Step 2: Take the translated SAT formula and the extracted symmetry information, use the enumerator and estimator modules to get three possible outputs.
+Go to the `Enumerator_Estimator` folder, and:

-  1. the non-isomorphic models/count of the input Alloy specification:
+  1. to get the non-isomorphic models/count of the input Alloy specification, run the command:

      ``````
+     ./cmake-build-release/minisat -getmcFSB $path_to_sat_file $path_to_sym_file

-  2. the isomorphic count of the input Alloy specification:
+  2. to get the isomorphic count of the input Alloy specification, run the command:

      ``````
+     ./cmake-build-release/minisat -getmcNSB $path_to_sat_file $path_to_sym_file

-  3. the quantification metric in evaluating the pruning ability of the applied Kodkod partial SBP:
+  3. to get the quantification metric in evaluating the pruning ability of the applied Kodkod partial SBP, run the command:

      ``````
+     ./cmake-build-release/minisat -kodkodpruning $path_to_sat_file $path_to_sym_file
      ``````

 ### 6. Reference: